An Annotation-based Approach for Finding Bugs in Neural Network Programs: Experimental Evaluation

 To address RQ1, we selected the latest versions of two projects among the largest and most popular ones (ADV and GANS in \autoref{tab:full-annotations}) and followed the guidelines described in \autoref{sec:guidelines} to fully annotate them with \an. ``Fully annotate'' means that we tried to annotate every function of the project's source code, and to write annotations that are as accurate as possible: neither unnecessarily constraining (skipping some valid inputs) nor too weak (allowing invalid inputs).

-To address RQ2, we tried to use \annotest to reproduce the bugs reported by~\cite{Islam:2019} for the selected projects.
-More precisely, \cite{Islam:2019}'s companion dataset identifies each bug $b$ by a triple $(\ell, b^-, b^+)$: line $\ell$ in commit $b^-$ is the faulty statement, which is fixed by the (later) commit $b^+$.
-As we mentioned above, \cite{Islam:2019}'s dataset was collected by manual analysis, and thus some of the bugs are not (no longer) reproducible, are duplicate, or are otherwise outside \annotest's scope.
-For our evaluation, we selected only \emph{unique reproducible crashing bugs}: \begin{enumerate*}[label=(\alph*)] \item ``crashing'' means that the fault triggers a runtime program failure, which we use as oracle;\footnote{While \cite{Islam:2019} classifies some bugs as ``crashing'', we also included bugs in other categories provided they can eventually generate a crash.} the crashing location $c$ may be different from the bug location $\ell$; \item ``reproducible'' means that we could manually run the program to trigger the failure; \item ``unique'' means that we merged bugs that are indistinguishable by a crashing oracle (for example, they crash at the same program point, or they fail the same assertion) or that refer to the very same triple in \cite{Islam:2019}'s dataset. \end{enumerate*}
+To address RQ2, we tried to use \annotest to reproduce the bugs reported by Islam et al.~\cite{Islam:2019} for the selected projects.
+More precisely, Islam et al.~\cite{Islam:2019}'s companion dataset identifies each bug $b$ by a triple $(\ell, b^-, b^+)$: line $\ell$ in commit $b^-$ is the faulty statement, which is fixed by the (later) commit $b^+$.
+As we mentioned above, Islam et al.~\cite{Islam:2019}'s dataset was collected by manual analysis, and thus some of the bugs are not (no longer) reproducible, are duplicate, or are otherwise outside \annotest's scope.
+For our evaluation, we selected only \emph{unique reproducible crashing bugs}: \begin{enumerate*}[label=\emph{(\roman*)}] \item ``crashing'' means that the fault triggers a runtime program failure, which we use as oracle;\footnote{While Islam et al.~\cite{Islam:2019} classify some bugs as ``crashing'', we also included bugs in other categories provided they can eventually generate a crash.} the crashing location $c$ may be different from the bug location $\ell$; \item ``reproducible'' means that we could manually run the program to trigger the failure; \item ``unique'' means that we merged bugs that are indistinguishable by a crashing oracle (for example, they crash at the same program point, or they fail the same assertion) or that refer to the very same triple in Islam et al.~\cite{Islam:2019}'s dataset. \end{enumerate*}

-Out of all 213 bugs in~\cite{Islam:2019} for the 19 selected projects, we identified 81 unique reproducible crashing bugs.
+Out of all 213 bugs in Islam et al.~\cite{Islam:2019} for the 19 selected projects, we identified 81 unique reproducible crashing bugs.
 For each such bug $b = (\ell, c, b^-, b^+)$ we annotated the project's commit $b^-$ starting from the function (or method) \Py{f} where location $\ell$ is, and continuing with the other functions that depend on \Py{f}.
 We stopped annotating as soon as the annotations where sufficient to exercise function \Py{f} (including, in particular, reaching $\ell$ and/or crash location $c$).
 Then, we ran \annotest to generate tests for \Py{f} and any other functions that we annotated.
 We count bug $b$ as \emph{reproduced} if some of the generated tests fails at crashing location $c$, and doesn't fail if run on the patched version~$b^+$.

+To address RQ3, we measured the annotations we wrote for RQ1's and RQ2's experiments; and we compared the size (in lines of code) of these manually-written annotations to the Hypothesis code generated automatically by \annotest from the annotations.